Covariant Derivatives

 # curl-rot integration-by-parts between vector and scalar field

-mf.InnerProduct(mf.CovCurl(X), f) * omega_T * dx, mesh
+left = Integrate(mf.InnerProduct(mf.CovCurl(X), f) * omega_T * dx, mesh)

-mf.InnerProduct(X,mf.CovRot(f)) * omega_T * dx
+mf.InnerProduct(X, mf.CovRot(f)) * omega_T * dx

-* mf.InnerProduct(X, mf.tangent)
++ f * mf.InnerProduct(X, mf.tangent) * omega_S * ds,

 mesh,